 Genre: Avant-Garde Classical

-Atonal and dissonant, yet remarkably restrained, it’s no wonder that Toch’s third symphony won the 1956 Pulitzer Prize.
+Atonal and dissonant, yet remarkably restrained, it’s no wonder that Toch’s Third Symphony won the 1956 Pulitzer Prize.
 He’s in total command of the symphonic form.
-Toch (uh, who?) perfectly blends elements of modernism and contemporary neoclassicism into a work that is both artful and playful.
+The composer perfectly blends elements of modernism and contemporary neoclassicism into a work that is both artful and playful.
 Bonus points for featuring organ and a CO2 noise machine.

 Symphony No. 2 – “Mysterious Mountain”